Receiving Transfer Credit for Prior Learning

 Portfolio assessment represents our ongoing goal to meaningfully and rigorously expand access to postsecondary credentials for working adults.
 We want to work with you to find a path that fits your schedule and helps you succeed in the job market.
 You can schedule an appointment with your academic advisor to get started.

 Students benefit from significant savings!

 - Save time and money.
-Students save on average $3,400 in tuition and fees.
+Undergraduate students save on average $3,400 in tuition and fees.
+Graduate students save on average $2,000 in tuition and fees.

 - Earn your degree faster.
 On average, undergraduate students earn a total of nine credits.